 A distinguished Spanish literature scholar and professor in the humanities at the University of Chicago discussed the “Spanish Golden Age” November 29 at the University of Mississippi, Frederick A. de Armas delivered the 51st annual Christopher Longest Lecture at 6 p.m. in Bondurant Auditorium.
 A reception preceded the lecture at 5 p.m., and both events were free and open to the public.

+His talk, Art Made Flesh: Ekphrasis of Incarnation from Cervantes and Lope de Vega to Galdós and Vargas Llosa, focused on a curious metamorphosis used by Spanish writers from the 17th century to the present, looking at instances where descriptions of a work of art within a text lead to incarnation.
 “In other words, we will discuss how brief glances at artworks in plays and novels serve as a point of departure for the images to come alive, to become human and interact with other characters within the text, like handsome Frankensteins made from a painting or a statue,” de Armas said.
 “The talk will consider the implication of such ‘transgressions,’ the effects on other characters and on the readers; and how the uses of this ‘living art’ change through the centuries in key Hispanic literary texts.”

+Each year for the lecture, the Department of Modern Languages chooses the focus of the lecture by alternating among all the languages taught at UM, and this year, de Armas stood out when Spanish was chosen.
 “He is a preeminent scholar in the field of Spanish literature and students and faculty who come will receive a rare professional treat,” said Donald Dyer, chair of modern languages.
 “He is very well respected in the field and is the author of many books.
 He is currently also the chair of the Department of Romance Languages at the University of Chicago, one of the finest academic institutions in the country.”

 Most recently de Armas has published Writing for the Eyes in the Spanish Golden Age,(2004); Ekphrasis in the Age of Cervantes, (2005); Quixotic Frescoes: Cervantes and Italian Renaissance Art (2006) and Don Quixote among the Saracens: A Clash of Civilizations and Literary Genres (2011).
 He has co-edited Hacia la tragedia aurea: lecturas para un Nuevo milenio (2008) and Ovid in the Age of Cervantes (2010).

+The associate dean and former professor of Arabic at the U.S. Military Academy hoped to quash anti-Muslim stereotypes when he spoke November 11 at the University of Mississippi.
 Mahdi Alosh delivered the 50th annual Christopher Longest Lecture at 6:30 p.m. in Bondurant Auditorium.
 A reception preceded the lecture at 5:30 p.m., and both events were free and open to the public.

 Alosh hoped his talk, “Learning Arabic: The Risk of Identifying with the Adversary,” helped people assess the real risk of changing one’s view of Arabs.